-Beyond ensuring the pollinator safety of our products by cutting-edge research, Bayer has since been partnering for many years with leading research institutes and universities in a broad variety of scientific projects and initiatives to foster bee health and pollinator safety in agriculture.
-Over a period of 10 years, Bayer engaged in more than 50 research collaborations on all continents, including large-scale bee health programs in North America and Latin America, and a long-term project in Europe to protect wild bees in the agricultural landscape.
-Appendix IV illustrates our international collaborations for pollinator research, and Appendix V is the 2020 report from the Salud Apícola collaborations.
+Beyond ensuring the pollinator safety of our products by cutting-edge research, Bayer has since been partnering for many years with leading research institutes and universities in a broad variety of scientific projects and initiatives to foster bee health and pollinator safety in agriculture.19 Over a period of 10 years, Bayer engaged in more than 50 research collaborations on all continents, including large-scale bee health programs in North America20 and Latin America,21 and a long-term project in Europe to protect wild bees in the agricultural landscape.
+You can find more information about Bayer's collaborations with conservation groups, academic experts, farmers and government agencies in North America to enhance habitat for honeybees and other pollinators on our website22.
+Appendix IV is the 2023 report from the Salud Apícola collaborations.